3.2 UVIS Data Calibration Steps

 PCTETAB

-The charge transfer efficiency (CTE) of the UVIS detector has been declining over time as on-orbit radiation damage creates charge traps in the CCDs.
+The charge transfer (CTE) of the UVIS detector has been declining over time as on-orbit radiation damage creates charge traps in the CCDs.
 During the charge transfer in the CCD readout process, these traps capture photo-electrons generated in other “upstream” pixels, thus lowering the detected charge.
-Faint sources in particular can suffer large fractional flux losses or even be lost entirely if observations are not planned and analyzed carefully.
+Faint sources, in particular, can suffer large flux losses or even be lost entirely if observations are not planned and analyzed carefully.
 The CTE depends on the morphology of the source, the distribution of electrons in the field of view, and the population of charge traps in the detector column between the source and the transfer register.
-Further details of the current understanding of the state of the WFC3/UVIS CTE are presented in Chapter 6, as well as on the WFC3 CTE web page.
+Further details of the our current understanding of the state of the WFC3/UVIS CTE are presented in Chapter 6, as well as on the WFC3 CTE web page.
 The PCTECORR

 step aims to mitigate the flux loss incurred from CTE.